sulbel/conceptual-toolbox/docker-k8s.md

 * Can think of an image as like a stopped container, and a container as a running image
 * While a VM virtualizes hardware, containers virtualize an OS
   * Containers share the kernel of their host OS
+* Containers work primarily by `namespaces` and `cgroups`
+  * `namespaces` facilitate the isolation of process tree, filesystem, etc
+  * `cgroups`, short for control groups, govern the resource utilization of containers